 When making their option choices, we recommend that students make a balanced choice of subjects, ideally with a language and a humanities subject as well as something creative.

-However, there may be some exceptions to this and it is important that students ask themselves these questions as they make their choices:
+However, there may be some exceptions to this and it is important that students ask themselves the following questions as they consider their choices:

-- 1. What do I enjoy?

-- 2. What am I good at?

-- 3. What do I need to get me to the next stage?
+What do I enjoy?
+What am I good at?
+What do I need to get me to the next stage?

-Another consideration is the reduction in coursework content for most subjects.
-Many, though not all, subjects will now be examined at the end of Year 11.
-The exceptions to this are the creative subjects such as Art, Music and Drama which retain a coursework element.
+Another consideration is the reduction in coursework content for many subjects.
+Most, though not all, subjects are now examined at the end of Year 11.
+The exceptions to this are the creative subjects such as Art, Music, Drama and Computer Science which retain a coursework element.